guckstift/crispy/docs/tutorial-1.md

 project structure to extend on in later parts.

 Let's call our language `crispy`.
 I just think this sounds catchy and we could extend our source file names with `.cr`.
-You can imagine the compiler snacking one such source file and digesting it into a C file within these 4 well defined
+The compiler will snack a single source file and digest it into a C file within these 4 well defined steps:
-steps:

 1. lexical analysis (`lex`) - chop the source code into *tokens*
 2. parsing (`parse`) - create a tree structure from the token list